omegaml/omegaml/docs/source/guide/datasets/outofcore/mdataframe.rst

 Masked-style selection
 ++++++++++++++++++++++

-As with Pandas DataFrames, omega|ml MDataFrames can be subset using filter masks:
+As with Pandas DataFrames, omega-ml MDataFrames can be subset using filter masks:

 .. code::